Caning in Brunei: Judicial caning under criminal law

 Under Bruneian criminal law, offences punishable by caning include causing hurt, assault, theft, robbery, extortion, and trespassing.
 It is a mandatory punishment for certain offences such as rape, kidnapping, and overstaying one's visa.
 Approximately 100 caning sentences are passed down every year in Brunei.
 In 2007, 68 foreign workers were sentenced to caning for immigration offences.

 The modus operandi of judicial caning in Brunei appears to resemble that in Singapore more than that in Malaysia.
 It is not inflicted in instalments.
 During the punishment, the offender is tied to a wooden frame in a bent-over position with his feet together, and receives strokes from the rattan cane on the bare buttocks.
 The effects of caning, which include severe physical damage and permanent scarring, are generally the same across all the three countries.

-News reports from Brunei show that the Prison Department, from time to time, brings students on prison tours or hold talks in their schools to educate them on crime.
+News reports from Brunei show that the Prisons Department, from time to time, brings students on prison tours or hold talks in their schools to educate them on crime.
 During such visits, prison officials conduct demonstrations of caning on dummies.